Welcome to your Tradinformed Backtest Model

 Example: How to Use a Tradinformed Model

-This article gives some further insight into how to use Tradinformed models: Backtesting a Trading Strategy
+This article gives some additional information about how to use Tradinformed models: Backtesting a Trading Strategy

 The Tradinformed Shop

 There are a variety of different Tradinformed models available.
-Check out the Tradinformed Store to browse the available models.
+Check out the Tradinformed Shop to browse the available models.

 If you would like to develop a specific model and think that you need some consulting advice.
 Feel free to Contact Me to discuss this further.